mmjulkowska/MVApp/README.md

 ### 9. K-MEANS CLUSTER ANALYSIS

-K-means clustering is a type of unsupervised learning, which is used when you have unlabeled data (i.e., data without defined categories or groups).
-The goal of this algorithm is to find groups in the data, with the number of groups represented by the variable K. The algorithm works iteratively to assign each data point to one of K groups based on the features that are provided.
-The K-means clustering algorithm is used to find groups which have not been explicitly labeled in the data.
-This can be used to confirm business assumptions about what types of groups exist or to identify unknown groups in complex data sets.
+K-means clustering is often used to find groups a data set, when categories or groups in the data are unknown.
+The K-means algorithm assigns the individuals to a number of centroids, defined by the user.
+The Euclidean distance between the individual and the cluster mean is computed and the individual is assigned to the closest centroid, so that the samples within the same cluster (K) are as similar as possible.
+This analysis is useful to confirm user's hypotheses about the existance of possible groups or to detect unidentified groups in complex data sets.

 #### Selecting the data